IEEE Milestone:Directive Short Wave Antenna, 1924

 In these laboratories, beginning in 1924, Professor Hidetsugu Yagi and his assistant, Shintaro Uda, designed and constructed a sensitive and highly-directional antenna using closely-coupled parasitic elements.
 The antenna, which is effective in the higher-frequency ranges, has been important for radar, television, and amateur radio.

 The plaque can be viewed at Tohoku University, outside near the statue of Dr. H. Yagi; Aoba-cho, Sendai-shi, Miyagi-ken, 980, Japan.
+For photographs of the ceremony, please click here.

 The invention came at a crucial time in the development of short-wave engineering when new tubes permitted higher frequency and more stable outputs.
 Applications such as amateur radio, point-to-point communication, VHF Radar and television receiving were natural outlets for the Yagi-Uda antenna system.